-Of course, as soon as customers hear that we’re offering this added service that helps them have fewer weeds, we suspect they’ll want to know whether they’re paying for it.
+As soon as customers hear that we’re offering this added service that helps them have fewer weeds, we suspect they’ll want to know whether they’re paying for it.
 Before we go any further, let us be clear that this is not a service that you have to pay any additional money for.
 It’s included in our standard lawn care plan.

 We understand that our customers look to us to be a leader in the lawn care industry and to incorporate golf course-like strategies on their properties.

-That’s why investing in late fall pre-emergent is a cost that we chose to absorb.
+That’s why investing in fall pre-emergent is a cost that we chose to absorb.
 We are not charging our customers extra for this service.
 It’s just become part of our regular lawn care program.
 We believe it’s a really important service and we want all of our customers to have access to it.
-Most lawn care companies do not offer this treatment.
+Most lawn care companies in Northern Virginia do not offer this treatment.
 And the ones that do, offer it as an add-on service for an extra fee.

 Since implementing this additional service several seasons ago, we’ve seen dramatic changes and believe it’s a major value-add for homeowners who are looking to achieve better results for their lawn.

-While there’s nothing worse than investing money into lawn care to prevent weeds and feeling like you’re still struggling with them, this is one of those services that will make a dramatic difference in the overall results.
+While there’s nothing worse than investing money into lawn care to prevent weeds and feeling like you’re still struggling with them, fall pre-emergent is one of those services that will make a dramatic difference in the overall results.
 It’s an above-and-beyond strategy that most lawn care companies are simply not offering.